aleksandraburakowska1/UW-SysBiol-Project2/report.md

 SE = \frac{s}{\sqrt{n}}
 $$

 where \(s\) is the standard deviation of block-level RR values and \(n\) is the number of analysed blocks.
 Each mutant was compared with WT using a two-sided Mann–Whitney U test.
+We used the Mann–Whitney U test because the comparison involved independent groups of block-level RR values: WT blocks versus blocks from each mutant cell line.
+This test is non-parametric, meaning that it does not require the RR values to follow a normal distribution.
+The Mann–Whitney U test evaluates whether values from one group tend to be systematically higher or lower than values from another group.
+In our case, it tested whether the distribution of block-level RR values for each mutant differed from the distribution observed in WT.

 Since four mutant-vs-WT comparisons were performed, p-values were corrected using the Bonferroni method:

+$$
+p_{\text{corrected}} = \min(p \cdot 4, 1)
+$$

+Mutations with corrected \(p < 0.05\) were considered significantly different from WT.Since four mutant-vs-WT comparisons were performed, p-values were corrected using the Bonferroni method:

 $$
 p_{\text{corrected}} = \min(p \cdot 4, 1)